 The mining industry in Africa and indeed the world is a male-dominated industry with little or no opportunities for women.
 In recent time some women have broken the jinx and have created an inroad for women to thrive in this industry.

-While speaking with Amazons Watch Magazine, the CEO of Tigui Mining Group Tiguidanke Camara, sheds some light of the challenges she has faced in the mining industry as well as approaches through which women can pull through with their career passions.
+While speaking with Amazons Watch Magazine, the CEO of Tigui Mining Group Tiguidanke Camara sheds some light of the challenges she has faced in the mining industry as well as approaches through which women can pull through with their career passions.
 Except:

 In few sentences, please describe the person of TIGUIDANKE CAMARA.

 I am an entrepreneur and the founder, Chairman and CEO of Tigui Mining Group, a mining company expanding in West Africa.
 I am perseverant and passionate.
-My motto is do not let anything deter you from your dreams.
+My motto does not let anything deter you from your dreams.
 I am also so very proud of my beautiful children, twins Hawa and Mounir Sakho.

 Did you have any fears, growing up as a young girl?
 What were some of your choice dreams and aspirations?

 I started working as a model at 14 years old.
 My parents taught me and my siblings to follow our dreams and to be independent.
 We had to go out of our way to earn what we wanted to have.
 They encouraged us to be ambitious.